Lake District: Visual arts

+First Snow on Broughton Moor, 1890, oil painting by James Henry Crossland depicting Broughton Moor in the Lake District.

 The Lakes have been an inspiration for many notable artists.
 Two of the most famous artists to depict the region in their work were Alfred Heaton Cooper and William Heaton Cooper.
+The artist James Henry Crossland (1852-1939) was known for painting landscapes of the Lake District where he lived.

 The German artist Kurt Schwitters visited the Lake District while in exile in Great Britain and moved there permanently in June 1945, remaining there for the rest of his life.

 Film director Ken Russell lived in the Keswick/Borrowdale area from 1975 to 2007 and used it in films such as Tommy and Mahler.

 The Keswick School of Industrial Art at Keswick was started in 1884 by Canon Rawnsley, a friend of John Ruskin.

 The base of contemporary art commissioner and residency base Grizedale Arts since 2007, Lawson Park now hosts artists' residencies, opens to the public on occasion, and has developed a significant garden that includes artworks alongside extensive plantings.
 Grizedale Arts has produced many internationally significant cultural projects and has proved instrumental in the careers of several Turner Prize-winning artists, making Laure Provoust's winning installation 'Wantee' at Lawson Park, and bringing the exhibition to Coniston's Ruskin Museum in 2013.
 It also supported the refurbishment of the historic Coniston Institute and developed an Honest Shop there (opening in 2012), an unstaffed shop stocking local crafts and produce.